browser : Java Glossary

 Report bugs to the vendors in their support forums.
 The squeaky wheel gets the grease.

-Officially, browsers are not supposed to support <col class= command out of some some idiotic prissiness.
+Officially, browsers are not supposed to support <col class= command out of some idiotic prissiness.
 Some browsers support it anyway out of common sense.

 Browser Colgroup Support